Course code: B0174

 Stage One: (Exploratory)

 Short project assignments and workshops will introduce you to the specialist art and design pathways we offer and help to develop a wide range of transferable art and design skills, techniques and processes.
 At the end of this stage all your work will be assessed by your tutor to decide which specialist pathway best suits you.
-The four pathways of study are:
+The five pathways of study are:

 Stage Two: (Pathway)

 Having selected a specialist Art and Design pathway you will begin to develop your skills and understanding of your chosen Specialist pathway in greater depth.
 You will build a portfolio that will enable you to both fulfil their pathway units and apply for University.
 An increasing level of independence and maturity of approach is expected at this stage of the course.